siliconshells/langchain_RAG/README.md

 There are more benefits of using LangGraph when designing more complex agentic applications and state management is important.

 ### Note
-Make sure you have the necessary API keys and access to the services used in this project.
+You'll need the necessary API keys and access to the services used in this project in your environment to run it.